WICG/display-locking/explainer-beforematch.md

 the potential risks.
 Moreover, the lower granularity information can already be approximated from scroll position and intersection observerations on the page.

-The privacy aspect of the event should be discussed in more detail.
+The privacy aspect of the event should be discussed in more detail via formal security reviews.

 ### Footnotes